singularityhub/singularity-docker/README.md

 ## Versions

-The versions below are automated builds, and rely on the [Singularity](https://github.com/hpcng/singularity) repository Github branches.
+The versions below are automated builds.
+Before 3.7.4 we rely on the [hpcng Singularity](https://github.com/hpcng/singularity) repository Github branches.
+3.7.4 and later we use [sylabs Singularity](https://github.com/sylabs/singularity), which is the company created specifically for Singularity.
 The repository here also stories the various versions in different branches, so that a single push to master doesn't trigger a build of all versions

+ - [v3.7.4-slim](https://github.com/singularityhub/singularity-docker/tree/v3.7.4-slim): A multistage build that is smaller in size that builds to quay.io/singularity/singularity:v3.7.4-slim.
+ - [v3.7.4](https://github.com/singularityhub/singularity-docker/tree/v3.7.4): Builds to quay.io/singularity/singularity:v3.7.4.
+ - [v3.7.3-slim](https://github.com/singularityhub/singularity-docker/tree/v3.7.3-slim): A multistage build that is smaller in size that builds to quay.io/singularity/singularity:v3.7.3-slim.
+ - [v3.7.3](https://github.com/singularityhub/singularity-docker/tree/v3.7.3): Builds to quay.io/singularity/singularity:v3.7.3.
+ - [v3.7.2-slim](https://github.com/singularityhub/singularity-docker/tree/v3.7.2-slim): A multistage build that is smaller in size that builds to quay.io/singularity/singularity:v3.7.2-slim.
+ - [v3.7.2](https://github.com/singularityhub/singularity-docker/tree/v3.7.2): Builds to quay.io/singularity/singularity:v3.7.2.
  - [v3.7.1-slim](https://github.com/singularityhub/singularity-docker/tree/v3.7.1-slim): A multistage build that is smaller in size that builds to quay.io/singularity/singularity:v3.7.1-slim.
  - [v3.7.1](https://github.com/singularityhub/singularity-docker/tree/v3.7.1): Builds to quay.io/singularity/singularity:v3.7.1.
  - [v3.7.0-slim](https://github.com/singularityhub/singularity-docker/tree/v3.7.0-slim): A multistage build that is smaller in size that builds to quay.io/singularity/singularity:v3.7.0-slim.